 Written by Ricky, a once dewy-eyed tourist in Italy

-the Bel Paese Italia or the Beautiful Country Italy.
+the Bel Paese Italia or Beautiful Country Italy.

 Venice, La Serenissima

-Every once in a while, you come across a postcard or a graphic with a picture of a city studded with tightly-packed architecture built charmingly but what really draws your eye is its blue waterways weaving through its contrasting pastel colored buildings.
-A photogenic work of art, its reach so worldwide the city has become a symbol of art and water.
+Every once in a while, you come across a postcard or a graphic with a picture of a city studded with a tightly-packed architecture built charmingly but what really draws your eye is its blue waterways weaving through its contrasting pastel-colored buildings.
+A photogenic work of art, it reached so worldwide the city has become a symbol of art and water.
 My journey in Italy began right in the heart of Venice and the following days awakened my love for the sea and its unrelenting significance to the perpetual progression of human life.

 Rialto Bridge, Venice